Why Spare Rooms should never go spare

 Now you can pick them up in a range of styles and designs, and whether you are looking for a couch that can fold-down flat, or a settee with a slide-out mechanism that easily switches from being a luxurious sofa into an equally welcoming double bed, there are now a number of makes and models to meet your every desire.

-Pair this new piece of furniture with some neon-piped bedding, add a floor rug and some tasteful accessories in matching shades, and you will be almost there.
+Pair this new piece of furniture with some neon-piped bedding, add an underfloor heating kit, a floor rug and some tasteful accessories in matching shades, and you will be almost there.
 To complete the transformation, try adding a long run of built-in cupboards that can be used to store all of your visitors’ clothes, baggage and shoes, and you will soon find that your spare room can become an area that you can use to store out-of-season clothing and hobby equipment.

 Equally, a well-chosen desk can serve as a bedside table for guests’ miscellaneous possessions, and before long, your guest room will become the most sought-after storage and relaxation area in your entire home.